 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date (exit price).
 Inputs used to measure fair value are within a hierarchy consisting of three levels.
 Level 1 inputs represent unadjusted quoted prices in active markets for identical assets or liabilities.
-Level 2 inputs represent unadjusted quoted prices in active markets for similar assets or liabilities in markets that are not active, or inputs other than quoted prices that are observable for the asset or liability.
+Level 2 inputs represent unadjusted quoted prices in active markets for similar assets or liabilities, or unadjusted quoted prices for identical or similar assets or liabilities in markets that are not active, or inputs other than quoted prices that are observable for the asset or liability.
 Level 3 inputs represent unobservable inputs for the asset or liability.
 Financial assets and liabilities are classified in their entirety based on the lowest level of input that is significant to the fair value measurement.

-The financial assets and liabilities that are measured on a recurring basis in 2014 consist of the Company's forward contracts and average rate options.
+The financial assets and liabilities that are measured on a recurring basis in 2016 consist of the Company's forward contracts and average rate options.
 The Company has measured the fair value of these forward contracts and average rate options using observable market inputs such as spot and forward rates (as provided by the financial institution with which these instruments has been executed).
 Based on these inputs, these instruments are classified as Level 2 of the valuation hierarchy.
-As of March 28, 2015, the Company held no forward contracts or average rate options.
+As of April 2, 2016, the Company held no forward contracts or average rate options.